top of page

 Out-of-print and reversion rights are critical clauses in a publishing contract that determine when an author can reclaim ownership of their work.
 If a book goes out of print or if sales drop below a specified threshold, authors should have the ability to regain their rights and seek new publishing opportunities, such as self-publishing, licensing a new edition, or selling foreign rights.
 Without clear reversion terms, a book may remain with the publisher indefinitely, even if it is no longer actively marketed or generating significant revenue.
 A well-negotiated contract ensures that the publisher cannot hold onto a book’s rights unnecessarily, allowing the author to retain control over their intellectual property when it is no longer profitable for the publisher.

 Additionally, digital rights have complicated the concept of "out of print" since ebooks and print-on-demand editions allow publishers to technically keep a book available without active promotion or meaningful sales.
-To prevent publishers from holding onto digital rights indefinitely, agents negotiate specific sales thresholds or minimum royalty payments that, if not met, trigger a rights reversion.
+To prevent publishers from holding onto digital rights indefinitely, agents negotiate specific sales thresholds or minimum royalty payments that, if not met, trigger the reversion of rights.
 By securing a well-defined reversion clause, authors can protect their ability to reissue their work, explore new distribution channels, or sell rights to another publisher when the original agreement no longer serves their best interests.

 5. Non-Compete and Option Clauses